 Steps to Becoming a Volunteer

-We rely on our wonderful volunteers to help with many aspects of our shelter operations and we could not do all the good things we do without them.
-If you are considering becoming part of our team, please follow the steps below.
+We rely on our wonderful adult & student volunteers to help with many aspects of our shelter operations and we could not do all the good things we do without them.
+All volunteers are required to commit to a regular schedule of at least one, 2-hour shift per week.

 - Attend New Volunteer Orientation.
-Following your volunteer interview, you will be scheduled for our New Volunteer Orientation.
+Following your volunteer interview, you may be offered a volunteer position with our shelter & will be scheduled for our Level 1 Volunteer Orientation.
 Orientations occur multiple times throughout the month to fit a variety of schedules.
-During this orientation, we will review both dog and cat handling.

 Types of Volunteer Opportunities: